jlevy/kash/src/kash/docs/markdown/topics/b2_workspace_and_file_formats.md

 A kash workspace is simply a directory of files.
-The goal is for a workspace to be easy to use not just with kash but with other editors or tools, so it's possible to edit, share, or commit files to version control.
+The goal is for a workspace to be easy to use not just with kash but with other editors or tools, so it’s possible to edit, share, or commit files to version control.
 It makes sense to devote a workspace to a single topic, project, or area of research.

 File formats and conventions: